PC-SNN: Predictive Coding-based Local Hebbian Plasticity Learning in Spiking Neural Networks: Experiments

-The Neuromorphic-MNIST (N-MNIST) dataset\cite{NMNIST}, a spiking version of the well-known frame-based MNIST dataset, is designed specifically for spiking neural networks and consists of the same 60000 training samples and 10000 testing samples as the original benchmark.
-The N-MNIST dataset was collected by mounting the ATIS sensor on a motorized translation unit and moving the sensor while viewing the MNIST example on the LCD.
+We selected four datasets for our experiments: Caltech 101, MNIST, N-MNIST and CIFAR-10 for object classification tasks, and an event camera-based dataset for angular velocity regression.
+The Caltech101 Face/Motorbike Dataset is a publicly available classification dataset that includes various images of faces and motorbikes.
+The MNIST dataset is a common benchmark for image classification tasks, comprising 60,000 training images and 10,000 test images.
+Each image displays a handwritten digit ranging from 0 to 9 and has dimensions of $28\times 28$ pixels. he N-MNIST dataset \cite{Orchard2015ConvertingSI} is the spiking version of MNIST dataset which was collected by mounting the ATIS sensor on a motorized translation unit and moving the sensor while viewing the MNIST example on the LCD.
 Each dataset sample is 300 ms long and 34×34 pixels big.
-Different from MNIST data shape $(X , Y)$, the data shape of each input spike of N-MNIST is $(P, X, Y, T)$, where $P$ represents the polarity of the event (positive when the pixel brightness increases, negative when the brightness decreases); $X=Y=34$ is the visual scale; In this work, we set time interval $T$ to 256ms.
-Fig.~\ref{fig:DIGIT} shows the visualization of an event stream representing a sample of Digit `5' in N-MNIST dataset.
+Different from MNIST data shape $(X , Y)$, the data shape of each input spike of N-MNIST is $(P, X, Y, T)$, where $P$ represents the polarity of the event (positive when the pixel brightness increases, negative when the brightness decreases); $X=Y=34$ is the visual scale.
+The CIFAR-10 dataset \citep{krizhevsky2009learning} is a collection of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
+The Event Camera Angular Velocity Dataset is an open-source synthetic dataset \citep{gehrig2020event}, which uses ESIM \citep{rebecq2018esim} as the event camera simulator.
+This dataset matches DAVIS240C Event-camera with a resolution of $240\times180$ and selects 10000 panoramic images from a sub-set of Sun360 dataset \citep{xiao2012recognizing}.
+The random rotational motion used to generate this data covers all axes evenly, resulting in uncorrelated angular velocities across the entire dataset with a mean value of zero.